Staying Audit-Ready in Aerospace: How MLNavigator Supports the AS9100D Cycle

 - Sustain documentation, training, and continuous improvement

-- Certification Audit (Year 1) – full audit to achieve certification
+- Certification Audit (Year 1) β full audit to achieve certification

-- Surveillance Audits (Years 2 & 3) – verify ongoing compliance
+- Surveillance Audits (Years 2 & 3) β verify ongoing compliance

-- Recertification Audit (Year 4) – full audit again to renew
+- Recertification Audit (Year 4) β full audit again to renew

 The Challenge: Audit Cycles Are Not Audit Windows

-Many shops operate under the illusion that compliance is something they "prepare for" — usually three to six months before their audit window.
+AS9100D is often misunderstood as an event.
+It's a system of discipline applied across every drawing, change order, and engineering revision.
+Many shops operate under the illusion that compliance is something they "prepare for" β usually three to six months before their audit window.
 But Clause 9.2 requires internal auditing to be active year-round.
 The same goes for training records, change traceability, and drawing documentation.
+A missed signature, undocumented tolerance change, or unreviewed note can become a major finding β not because the action was wrong, but because it wasn't recorded in the system correctly."Audit-ready" means your documentation system always reflects reality.
+It's a living mirror β not a quarterly update.

 What's at Stake: The Cost of Non-Compliance

-- Lost contracts: Most primes and OEMs require current AS9100D certification as a supplier requirement
+Audit failures aren't just reputational risks.
+They're contractual and financial risks.- Lost contracts: Most primes and OEMs require current AS9100D certification as a supplier requirement

 - Remedial audit costs: Corrective actions, follow-ups, and increased surveillance cost money and time